Skip to content

 !!! info

-The image will be saved into the `SpatialData` object with the key `sopa_{model_name}` (see the argument below).
+The image will be saved into the `SpatialData` object with the key `"{model_name}_embeddings"` (see the `model_name` argument below), except if `key_added` is provided.

 Args: